djplaner/blog/docs/2010/03/12/the-value-of-lurking-another-research-idea-for-the-indicators-project/index.md

 ---
+categories:
+- indicators
+date: 2010-03-12 17:08:15+10:00
+next:
+  text: The conditions for Anna's phone
+  url: /blog2/2010/03/13/the-conditions-for-annas-phone/
+previous:
+  text: Different perspectives on the purpose of the LMS
+  url: /blog2/2010/03/12/different-perspectives-on-the-purpose-of-the-lms/
 title: The value of lurking - another research idea for the indicators project
-date: 2010-03-12 17:08:15+10:00
-categories: ['indicators']
 type: post
 template: blog-post.html
 comments: